 Since the pandemic struck, it has kept people away from one another making their hearts grow fonder.
-With the spread of vaccination and as governments lift lockdowns in various places and ease travel restrictions, it is tempting to travel but you need to maintain safety.
+With the spread of vaccination and as governments lift lockdowns in various places and ease travel restrictions, it is tempting to travel freely but you need to maintain safety.
 Difficult times as they might be, there are certain trips, such as ones related to work, that cannot be avoided.
 You can finally go back to business travels, however, be extra cautious.
 Given that the pandemic is still ravaging the planet, you need to perform a thorough risk assessment before you plan your business trip.
 Here are four tips to guide you when you are traveling:

 - Plan beforehand